DominikBuchner/BOLDigger/README.md

 4. The top hit result represents a unique hit of the top 20 hits.

+5. The hit has been corrected via the API correction tool.

 A closer look at all flagged hits is advised since they represent a certain degree of uncertainty for the selected hit.

 ## Still to do